-Mr. Milad, the driver who rear ended Hoyt, had $25,000.00 in insurance coverage.
+Mr. Milad, the driver who rear ended our client, had $25,000.00 in insurance coverage.
 However, Milad’s employer, Brunswick Pizza had an underlying business auto liability policy with $500,000.00 in coverage and an excess policy with $1,000,000.00 in coverage.
-Catherine Hoyt had medical bills of $172,781.83.
+The victim had medical bills of $172,781.83.

 *Results may vary depending on particular facts and legal circumstances